axamarionettes logo eshop

 However, another challenge awaited me: mastering marionette engineering, a somewhat mysterious field.
 I had to understand the puppet’s anatomy, consider the proportions and weights of all its components, and choose the optimal joint technology to maintain the marionette’s perfect balance.
 A professional marionette naturally maintains its default balance, allowing the puppeteer to control it with minimal effort and without struggling, which is a unique feature that most marionettes on the market lack.

-The following season I had to fly to Qatar again.
-I was the only one team member who was able to do the proper maintenance and puppet preparation for the filming.
 That same year we made marionettes and 2D puppets for the musical Robin de Bois in Paris.
 The story of not sleeping and hours spent on work was repeated.
 Again, everything was done on time.
 The next year I was in Egypt, where I played with marionettes that I made for a film.